BanuNathan/Mars-mission-web-scraping/README.md

 ### Used Pymongo for CRUD applications for database.

-### Uses Bootstrap to structure the HTML template.
+### Used Bootstrap to structure the HTML template.